ElliotKillick/windows-vs-linux-loader-architecture/README.md

   - Each module has a `LDR_DDAG_NODE` structure with a `State` member containing **15 possible states** -5 through 9
   - `LDR_DDAG_NODE.State` tracks a module's **entire lifetime** from allocating module information data structures (`LdrpAllocatePlaceHolder`) and loading to unload and subsequent deallocation of its module information structures
     - In my opinion, this makes the combined `LDR_DDAG_NODE.State` values of all modules the **most important piece of loader state**
-  - It requires parallel loader initialization before use (`LdrpInitParallelLoadingSupport`), so it plays no part in `ntdll.dll` loading
   - Performing each state change *may* necessitate acquiring the `LdrpModuleDatatableLock` lock to ensure consistency between module information data structures
-    - The specific state changes requiring `LdrpModuleDatatableLock` protection are documented in the link below
+    - The specific state changes requiring `LdrpModuleDatatableLock` protection (i.e. consistency between all module information data structures) are documented in the link below
   - Please see the [`LDR_DDAG_NODE.State` Analysis](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) for more info
 - `ntdll!LdrpWorkInProgress`
-  - This [reference count](https://en.wikipedia.org/wiki/Reference_counting) is a key piece of loader state (zero meaning work is *not* in progress and up from that meaning work *is* in progress)
+  - This [reference counter](https://en.wikipedia.org/wiki/Reference_counting) is a key piece of loader state (zero meaning work is *not* in progress and up from that meaning work *is* in progress)
     - It's not modified atomically with `lock` prefixed instructions
-    - "Work" here refers to [load owner work](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysi)
-  - Acquiring the `LdrpWorkQueueLock` lock is a **requirement** for safely modifying the `LdrpWorkInProgress` state
+  - Acquiring the `LdrpWorkQueueLock` lock is a **requirement** for safely modifying the `LdrpWorkInProgress` state and `LdrpWorkQueue` linked list
     - I verified this by setting a watchpoint on `LdrpWorkInProgress` and noticing that `LdrpWorkQueueLock` is always locked while checking/modifying the `LdrpWorkInProgress` state (also, I searched disassembly code)
-      - Acquiring this lock ensures consistency throughout the loader work functions (e.g. `LdrpDrainWorkQueue` and `LdrpProcessWork` functions) and `ntdll!LdrpWorkQueue` linked list before modifying the shared state
-      - The `LdrpDropLastInProgressCount` function makes this clear because it briefly acquires `LdrpWorkQueueLock` *only* around the single assembly instruction that sets `LdrpWorkInProgress` to zero
+      - The `LdrpDropLastInProgressCount` function makes this clear because it briefly acquires `LdrpWorkQueueLock` around *only* the single assembly instruction that sets `LdrpWorkInProgress` to zero
+  - Please see the [`LDR_DDAG_NODE.State` Analysis](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) for more info
 - `ntdll!LdrInitState`
   - This value is *not* modified atomically with `lock` prefixed instructions
     - Loader initialization is a procedural process only occurring once and on one thread, so this value doesn't require protection